While waiting for the 39th edition, the BCV and the Cully Jazz Festival offer you a musical stroll through the vineyards.

 Just before leaving Grandvaux, take the chemin de la Creuse on your left and go down towards the chemin des Burnettes, where you will find the fifth and sixth stops.

 Back in Cully, take the chemin de la Charrerette on your right.
 The seventh stop is situated nearby the small vineyard hut.
 Find your way back to the route de Grandvaux and take the rue du Temple through Cully, then the rue Saint-Antoine to finally end up at the finishing point at the jetty.

 The walk can be done alone or as a group, in accordance with the current sanitary guidelines.

 Please respect social distancing and be patient if the post you arrive at is already occupied.

 The walk is made possible thanks to the precious support of the BCV, main and historic partner of the Festival.
-We thank them specially for their support during this strange year.

 Last but not least, Lavaux would be nothing without its vineyards.
 A special thanks goes out to the Communauté de la Vigne et des Vins de Lavaux for their outstanding support.